Sport in the heat

 Adjust training times

-Strenuous training sessions should be scheduled for the cooler morning or evening hours.
+Strenuous training sessions are best done in the cooler morning or evening hours.
 The midday heat is taboo!

 -